1. Home

 Smart ceiling fans

 To achieve greater smart home energy efficiency with heating and cooling, you can use a smart ceiling fan to support the thermostat.
-Smart fans help cool or warm up rooms, reducing your reliance on HVAC systems that require more electricity to operate.
-As a result, smart ceiling fans are a smart home product that helps reduce your energy costs and increase your smart home electricity savings.
+Ceiling fans help rooms feel four degrees warmer or colder, reducing your reliance on HVAC systems and saving energy.

 As with other smart home energy-saving devices, you can control a smart ceiling fan using your phone, tablet, or other connected device.